ahinoamp/PyNoddyInversion/README.md

 3. examples
 4. scratch

-A file containing the functions for calling the kinematic structural geology simulator Noddy and analyzing the results in order to simulate gravity, magentic, granite top, tracer connectivity, and fault markers:
+Inside the core folder, the main files are:

-1. SimulationUtilties.py
+1. SimulationUtilties.py: A file containing the functions for calling the kinematic structural geology simulator Noddy and analyzing the results in order to simulate gravity, magentic, granite top, tracer connectivity, and fault markers

 Three optimisation/search algorithm files:

 2. GA_Noddy.py: the genetic algorithm workflow

 3. MCMC_Noddy.py: the Markov Chain Monte Carlo workflow as well as the simulated annealing workflow